Default Judgments and Summary Judgments in Singapore

 If you sue or are sued in Singapore, the civil litigation process may be expedited under certain circumstances giving rise to a judgment in default (or default judgment) or summary judgment.
 That being said, it should also be noted that a default judgment or summary judgment may be set aside.

-A default judgment may be entered against a defendant if he fails to enter an appearance within the stipulated time.
-The time for the defendant to enter an appearance is 8 days after the service of the writ (if the defendant was served in Singapore) or 21 days after the service of the writ (if the defendant was served outside Singapore).
+A default judgment may be entered against a defendant if he fails to file and serve a notice of intention to contest or not contest within the stipulated time.
+The time for the defendant to file and serve the notice is within 14 days after the service of the statement of claim (if the defendant was served in Singapore) or within 21 days after the service of the statement of claim (if the defendant was served outside Singapore).

 Effect of a default judgment